aya-baur/Poetry-Analyzer/README.md

 # python-assignment3

+A program that analyzes poems <br>
-#Run the poetry.py file, choose one of the poetry documents, choose poetry form and analyze the poem to see the results
+Run the poetry.py file, choose one of the poetry documents, choose poetry form and analyze the poem to see the results